The Top 10 Most Referenced Movies on The Simpsons

 Two honorable mentions go to Star Trek: The Motion Picture (1979) and Batman: The Movie (1966).

-Most of the references that could be attributed to these movies are likely directed toward the popular TV series that predate them, eve if they technically apply to the movies, too.
-For example, the TV series and movies often have characters, world-building, or overall style in common.
+Most of the references that could be attributed to these movies are likely directed toward the popular TV series that predate them, even if they technically apply to the movies, too.
+For example, the TV series and movies often share characters, world-building, or overall style.

 Star Trek: The Motion Picture